Every child is an artist. The problem is how to remain an artist once we grow up.

 Understanding of creativity – Studies show teachers have widely varying understandings of creativity and their understanding is often incomplete.
 The silver lining is that professional development is shown to have a strong impact on teachers’ attitudes.
 (Mullet et al)

 Bravery – Teachers fear teaching creativity won’t work and it will reflect badly on them and the school.
-Parents may, and do, question what is going on and why it is different to what has been happening for generations.
+Parents may, and do, question what is going on and why it is different from what has been happening for generations.
 Will the kids still hit the almighty, government-prescribed benchmarks?
 Teachers also fear not being the expert in the room.
 They have to give up control if they are to allow creativity.
 Difficult.
 Remember, teachers grew up with that traditional model of education, just like parents.

 Skills – Teachers may justly ask, “What is creativity and how do you teach it?
 How do you assess it?
 How do you compare different forms of creativity?”
 Teachers aren’t taught the skills of creativity, it is just assumed that they know them.